 Who says that only ornamentals can be used in landscape design?
-Apple trees (Malus spp.) are as lovely in bloom as any strictly ornamental flowering specimen.
-But unlike ornamentals, they will provide you with a delicious harvest of fruit.
-And because you'll be able to enjoy that fruit fresh off the trees (when it tastes best), you'll have added incentive to adhere to the old maxim about having one a day to keep the doctor away!
+Apple trees (Malus spp.) are as lovely in bloom as any strictly ornamental flowering tree, and the blooms are also fragrant.
+But unlike ornamentals, they will give you a delicious harvest of fruit.

-Nor are the aesthetic landscaping uses for apple trees limited by their blooming periods.
+Nor are the landscaping uses for apple trees limited to their blooming periods.
 A row of apple trees can act as an attractive privacy screen all summer and fall, while fully leafed out.
-Or perhaps you already have a privacy fence, but it looks too bare -– you’d like to dress it up.
+Perhaps you already have a privacy fence, but it looks too bare, and you’d like to dress it up.
 Dwarf varieties of the apple can serve as the “clothing,” trained along your fence in an art form known as espalier.
-Dwarf varieties (5’-8’ tall) and semi-dwarf varieties (12’-16’ tall) are better plants for espalier than are standard apples (20’-30’ tall).
+Dwarf varieties (5 to 8 feet tall) and semi-dwarf varieties (12 to 16 feet tall) are better plants for espalier than are standard apples (20 to 30 feet tall).

-But don’t depend on dwarf varieties to be as hardy as semi-dwarf varieties and standards.
+Don’t depend on dwarf varieties to be as hardy as semi-dwarf varieties and standards.
 For a homeowner living in planting zone 3, for instance, it’s probably safest to restrict your selection to standards.
-Those of you, however, who live in a climate suitable for dwarf varieties should take advantage: you won’t have to wait as long for a mature yield of fruit (a couple of years) after planting as with standards (five or six years).
+Those of you, however, who live in a climate suitable for dwarf varieties should take advantage: You won’t have to wait as long for a mature yield of fruit (a couple of years) after planting as with standards (five or six years).

-Note, however, that in addition to apple tree variety, the other factors that I discuss throughout this article have an impact on how long it will take for the branches of your new apples to start straining under the burden of a bumper crop.
+Note that in addition to apple tree variety, the other factors discussed throughout this article have an impact on how long it will take for the branches of your new apples to start straining under the burden of a bumper crop.

 After you know what varieties of apple trees you can grow, the question becomes which of those you’d prefer to grow.
 For this part of the apple tree selection process, you get to rely at least in part on your good old taste buds.
-Sample fruit from prospective varieties of apple trees before you commit to planting.
-Consider both taste, per se (that is, sweetness or tartness) and texture (some of us care more about the crispness of the fruit than the taste).
-Of course, it also matters how you’ll be eating them.
-If you’re thinking in terms of pie, that may entail selecting varieties different from what you’d choose for fresh snacking.
-The following are examples of varieties of apple trees that are good at producing fruit for particular tastes:
+Sample fruit from varieties of apple trees you think you might want before you commit to planting.

-But not all of us will want to let our taste buds make the decision for us; it’s ultimately our muscles we listen to the most -– as in avoiding sore muscles by adopting low-maintenance alternatives.
-In the latter case, disease-resistant varieties of apple trees may carry the day over varieties that require spraying -– regardless of nuances in taste.
-Four diseases commonly attack apple trees: fire blight, apple scab, cedar apple rust and powdery mildew.
+Not all of us will want to let our taste buds alone make the decision for us.
+Growing plants that are low-maintenance may be a priority.
+Disease-resistant varieties of apple trees may carry the day over varieties that require spraying.
+Four diseases commonly attack apple trees: fire blight, apple scab, cedar apple rust, and powdery mildew.
 The following are varieties of apple trees that offer at least some resistance to these diseases, reducing the need to spray:

-On Page 1 we learned about some of the apple varieties suitable for home landscaping.
-But part of the pleasure of growing apple trees on your own property derives from biting into freshly-plucked fruit.
-So getting a bumper crop from your orchard in fall, eating a few of the fresh fruits and storing the rest away -- well, this approach somewhat defeats the purpose of growing delicious fruit.
+Part of the pleasure of growing apple trees on your property comes from biting into the freshly-plucked fruit.
+So getting a bumper crop from your orchard in fall, eating a few of the fresh fruits, and storing the rest away somewhat defeats the purpose of growing the delicious fruit.
 There's a better approach: staggering your crop.